-Competitive Preference Priority 2- Promoting Equity in Student Access to Educational Resources and Opportunities. (up to 7 points)
+Competitive Preference Priority 2-Promoting Equity in Student Access to Educational Resources and Opportunities. (up to 7 points)

-Under this priority, and applicant must demonstrate that the applicant proposes a project designed to promote educational equity and adequacy in resources and opportunity for underserved students-

-(a) in one or more of the following educational settings:
+Under this priority, an applicant must demonstrate that the applicant proposes a project designed to promote educational equity and adequacy in resources and opportunity for underserved students in one or more of the following educational settings:

-(1) Early learning programs.
+(i) Early learning programs.

-(2) Elementary school.
+(ii) Elementary school

-(3) Middle school.
+(iii) Middle school.

-(4) High school.
+(iv) High school.

-(5) Career and technical education programs.
+(v) Career and technical education programs.

-(6) Out-of-schooltime settings.

-(7) Alternative schools and programs.
+(vi) Out-of-school-time settings. (vii) Alternative schools and

-(8) Juvenile justice system or correctional facilities.
+(viii) Juvenile justice system or correctional facilities.

-(b) That examines the sources of inequity and inadequacy and implement responses, and that may include one or both of the following:
+The project also must examine the sources of inequity and inadequacy and implement responses, and may include one or both of the following:

-(1) Rigorous, engaging, and well-rounded (e.g., that include music and the arts) approaches to learning that are inclusive with regard to race, ethnicity, culture, language, and disability status and prepare students for college, career, and civic life, including civics programs that support students in understanding and engaging in American democratic practices (up to 3 points).
+(i) Rigorous, engaging, and wellrounded (e.g., that include music and the arts) approaches to learning that are inclusive with regard to race, ethnicity, culture, language, and disability status and prepare students for college, career, and civic life, including civics programs that support students in understanding and engaging in American democratic practices (up to 3 points).

-(2) Establishing, expanding, or improving the engagement of underserved community members (including underserved students and families) in informing and making decisions that influence policy and practice at the school, district, or State level by elevating their voices, through their participation and their perspectives and providing them with access to opportunities for leadership (e.g., establishing partnerships between civic student government programs and parent and caregiver leadership initiatives) (up to 4 points).
+(ii) Establishing, expanding, or improving the engagement of underserved community members (including underserved students and families) in informing and making decisions that influence policy and practice at the school, district, or State level by elevating their voices, through their participation and their perspectives and providing them with access to opportunities for leadership (e.g., establishing partnerships between civic student government programs and parent and caregiver leadership initiatives) (up to 4 points).

-Invitational Priority: For FY 2023 and any subsequent year in which we make awards from the list of unfunded applications from this competition, this priority is an invitational priority.
-Under 34 CFR 75.105(c)(1) we do not give an application that meets this invitational priority a competitive or absolute preference over other applications.
+Invitational Priority: For FY 2023 and any subsequent year in which we make awards from the list of unfunded applications from this competition, this priority is invitational priority.
+Under 34 CFR 75.105(c)(1) we do not give an application that meets these invitational priorities a competitive or absolute preference over other applications.